 Our menu is made up of lunches such as whole wheat macaroni and cheese served with steamed broccoli and fresh grapes or turkey meatballs served with spinach salad and fresh red apples.

-Children enrolled in full-time care receive breakfast, lunch, and afternoon snack.
+Children receive breakfast, lunch, and afternoon snack.

 Child and Adult Care Food Program (C.A.C.F.P)